barryvdh/laravel-translation-manager/readme.md

 ## TODO

 This package is still very alpha.
-Few thinks that are on the todo-list:
+Few things that are on the todo-list:

     - Add locales/groups via webinterface
     - Improve webinterface (more selection/filtering, behavior of popup after save etc)